-The Main House is surrounded by excellently kept gardens (#g).
+1=Main House Wards 2=Overpass 3=Wards for Rich/Noble Types 4=Pool, Spring, Baths 5=Nursing Houses 6=Homes of the Healers & Laboratories, Herbariums, etc. 7=Incurables Hospice 8=Porter's House (Undertakers) 9=Sweet Garden The Main House is surrounded by excellently kept gardens (#d).
 These are, for the most part, pleasant lawns dotted with shrubs and some flower beds.
 To offer patients some privacy from the busy roadway a beautiful arcade (#e) walls the garden.
-Built on squarebased pillars, the arches are sculpted from gracefully intertwined loops of stone.
+Built on square-based pillars, the arches are sculpted from gracefully intertwined loops of stone.
 A hedge grows about the base.
-105